Program Highlights for Chiang Mai, Thailand

 The Chiang Mai program is the perfect opportunity to live and study in a lively, vibrant city in one of the most scenic areas of an already very beautiful country.
 The curriculum integrates multiple disciplines in order to respond to the ever-changing issues and events surrounding the country and region.
 The program is ideal for students who are interested in the economics, philosophy, politics, religions, culture, and language of Thailand and other Southeast Asian countries, in a city that is manageable, walkable, exotic, and unforgettable.
 In exploring Chiang Mai and the surrounding area, you will discover both what makes it a beloved part of Thailand for visitors and locals alike; though a popular destination, while living and studying there you will find easy access to non-touristy areas for a unique, colorful, profound experience.

 You can stay for a summer, semester or the year.
-The summer Chiang Mai program offers one 4-week (Session I) and one 5-week session (Session II) that can be taken individually or together to form an 9-week session.
+The summer Chiang Mai program offers five-week sessions (Session I and II) that can be taken individually or together to form an 10-week session.
 There are two curricular block to choose from.

 Students in either summer session or both sessions can choose courses in Asian Economics, Politics, and Culture Studies.
 This option provides flexibility in the mixture of courses you choose and gives you the option of attending one or both summer session.